 If Gallstones are in your bile ducts, may use Therapeutic ERCP to find and remove them before or during Gallbladder surgery.

 - Avoid fatty, oily, or fried foods which are most likely to cause pain or a feeling of sickness.
 High-fat foods “activate” the gallbladder to release bile and could make the symptoms worse.
 Also avoid concentrated fats like oil, butter, margarine, fat on meat, or avocado.
 Often it’s a case of trial and error while you work out how low in fat you need to go.

 - Include a wide range of foods such as vegetables, potato and legumes such as lentils and kidney beans, all varieties of bread, pasta and rice with oil free sauces, grilled or steamed fish or skinless chicken, grilled lean meat and low-fat milk or soy drinks.

 - Drink eight to ten glasses of water a day.

 - Avoid alcohol.

-Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA area including Johns Creek GA, Cumming GA, Dawsonville GA, and more.
+Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA area including Johns Creek, GA, Cumming, GA, Dawsonville, GA, and more.
 The in-house endoscopy suite at Digestive Care Physicians, a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gallbladder problems or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.